 - Having time to play, dance, and move your body every day.

 - Spending time with friends and family.

 - Having quiet time to rest and relax.

 Ready to learn more tools and resources for teaching positive coping strategies?
 Sign up to join our community to receive newsletters packed with actionable insights and tips.
 Together, we can help kids be calm, confident, and connected.

 Thanks for reading,

-PS: If you are looking for more resources to help your child build resiliency skills and habits, download the FREE Resiliency Guide for kids today!
+P.S.
+A gift for you!
+Download the FREE Self-Care for Kids with Anxiety-A Guide for Parents today!
 This printable 32-page guide is a great resource to help your child develop wellness from the inside out!